mldbai/mldb/Building.md

 ## Cloning, compiling and testing

 The OS we use to compile MLDB is Ubuntu 14.04 64bits.
 While it may work on other Linux flavored OSes, we can't guarantee it.
+As for the compilers, we use both gcc 4.8.5 and clang 3.8.0.
+Again, it may work on other versions but we can't guarantee it.

 You will first need to have a Github account with [SSH keys](https://help.github.com/categories/ssh/) set up because the repo uses SSH paths in its submodule configuration.
 You can test that keys are correctly set up by running the following command and seeing "successfully authenticated":